Decorate for Christmas with this baking inspired garland. Learn how to make a DIY gingerbread garland with this simple Cricut Maker tutorial.

 When choosing a purse from the thrift store try to pick one with a color close to the color of gingerbread.
 Don’t worry about real leather or faux leather, for this project either will work.
 Try to get a bag that’s “broken in” and has a soft feel.
 Also, you don’t want the lather to be too thick to work with.

-- Leather or faux leather purse
+- Leather or faux leather OR Scraps of gingerbread color felt

 - 1/3 yard Christmas themed quilting cotton*